Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.pl-pl.md

 ---
 title: AI Endpoints - Build a RAG Chatbot with LangChain4j
-excerpt: Learn how to build a RAG (Retrieval Augmented Generation) chatbot using Python, LangChain4j and AI Endpoints
+excerpt: Learn how to build a RAG (Retrieval Augmented Generation) chatbot using Java, LangChain4j and AI Endpoints
 updated: 2025-04-18
 ---